Kurseong is a quiet township on the Siliguri

 sq Km.
 The peace, serenity and healthy climate attracts many

-people to this place.
-Some of the famous poems and songs of
+people here.
+Some of the famous poems and songs of Guru Rabindranath

-Guru Rabindranath Tagore were composed in Kurseong.
-The magic
+Tagore were composed in Kurseong.
+The magic painter Abanindranath

-painter Abanindranath Tagore and great composer Atul Prasad
+Tagore and great composer Atul Prasad Sen got inspiration

-Sen got inspiration for some of their famous works around
+for some of their famous works around the town.

 Sister Nivedita, the great disciple of Swami

 Vivekananda made Kurseong her home.
 It is learnt that Mark

 Twain spent some time in here in 1885, Fazlul Haque the Prime

 Minister of undivided Bengal also stayed here.
 Netaji Subhash